CrestApps/CrestApps.OrchardCore/src/Modules/CrestApps.OrchardCore.Users/README.md

 ```

 The `includeDisabledUsers` parameter within the `indexUsers` step is optional and allows for the indexing of disabled users if desired.
 Moreover, the `batchSize` parameter provides the ability to adjust the update batch size.
 The default value is set at 250 and can be increased to 1000 if necessary.

- # Release Notes

- ### v1.9

- Release date: 11/9/2023
- Due to performance improvements in OrchardCore, this version requires OrchardCore version `1.8.0-preview-17757` and up

- ### v1.8

- Release date: 2023
- These features are available for projects that use OrchardCore version `1.7.0-preview-17618` and up.